vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 So I got the best RMSE score of 0.11 with the ensemble model.
 I did not notice any overfit[variance] or underfit[bias] whilst plotting the bias and variance curves but please DM on Twitter or LinkedIn [links in the home page] if you notice any overfit or underfit.
 You can also raise an [issue](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/issues) on my GitHub repository.

 ## Possible Improvements and Better Performance🤔

+### Kaggle Solutions Overview

+#### First Place Solution Overview

+This was a great solution that included amazing feature engineering strategies and modelling.
+Read the discussions post by [jayjay](https://www.kaggle.com/jayjay75) [here](https://www.kaggle.com/competitions/widsdatathon2022/discussion/310522)

+Here is a summary of the solution.

+* Main solution was based around finding the **previous history of the buildings**.
+Since the dataset did not have enough information about the past performance, features were engineered to calculate the past information.
+Bagging and regression turned out to be efficient in this case.

+* Hundreds of other models were built with test set that didnt have previous information, LAG[don't worry I'll explain this in a bit!] features would not be useful in this case so pseudo labelling from the above point was used.